fbpx

 • Individual Therapy

-• Multi- Family Skills Group (parent and teen attend)
+• Multi-Family Skills Group (parent and teen attend)

 • Phone Coaching

-• Family Therapy, as needed
+• Family Skills Sessions, as needed

 Our clients meet with their individual therapist for one hour per week and adolescent and parent/guardian attend a two hour weekly skills group to learn five sets of important skills (i.e. mindfulness, distress tolerance, emotional regulation, interpersonal effectiveness, and walking the middle path).